outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - derive understanding of 'decisions' objects (to drive a car) & give proxy/approximate/abstract answers based on understanding
           - for the question 'who drove the car', derive relevant concepts such as 'inputs' to 'driving a car', like 'incentives', 'functions', 'access', 'requirements', 'intents' to 'drive a car' and produce a set of abstract descriptions of the types of people with those intents/incentives & other related objects

+  - standardize core interaction functions (improve/optimize a standard/default solution, make progress toward, move toward, connect with) between problem/solution structures

   - example of finding useful structures like 'average' to find relevant variables like 'difference from average' in a 'find a prediction function' problem
-    - if an algorithm identifies 'difference from an average' as a variable of a prediction function for 'health problems', other useful structures may be applied, like 'abstraction', so the 'difference from an average' is not applied to the 'specific' average of that initial training data set, but rather from the average of 'any' data set
+    - if a simple algorithm identifies 'difference from an average' as a variable of a prediction function for 'health problems', other useful structures may be applied to align the meaning of the structure, like 'abstraction', so the 'difference from an average' is not applied to the 'specific' average of that initial training data set, but rather from the average of 'any' data set, if thats relevant for the specific problem, and if error types of that structure are not relevant
+      - this would indicate that its any difference from the average that leads to differences in 'health', rather than a specific difference from the average of a particular data set
+        - but if the specific average happens to be the same as the absolute average or is a common average across data sets, this adjustment may not be necessary to the simplistic 'difference from average' prediction variable
+        - adjustments to the simple structure should be made where necessary to improve problem-solving intent fulfillment (improve the prediction function)
       - often a problem wont be as simple as finding one particular important structure
       - this simplistic algorithm that just checks for 'difference from average' to predict 'health' would have errors like missing relevant structures such as:
         - 'difference from average in an interactive community'